Skip to main content

 The most important official detail is the stranger factor: police said they do not believe the arrested man and the child are known to each other.

-The Guardian added the wider police and emergency-response picture, reporting that investigators are examining whether the boy was attacked by the animals and noting the allegation, reported by The Times, that the child was thrown into the enclosure.
+The Guardian added the wider police and emergency-response picture, reporting that investigators are examining whether the boy was attacked by the animals and noting The Times’ report that the child was thrown into the enclosure.

-The Guardian’s account also puts several key pieces around the incident: the response included ambulance and air-ambulance support, local MP Ben Obese-Jecty said senior officers were treating the case as a critical incident, and the zoo closed its Tropical House while the rest of the site remained open.
-That turns the enclosure itself into the center of the investigation.
+The Guardian’s account also puts several key facts around the horror: the response included ambulance and air-ambulance support, local MP Ben Obese-Jecty said senior officers were treating the case as a critical incident, and the zoo closed its Tropical House while the rest of the site remained open.

 ADVERTISEMENT